n8sh/phobos-next/benchmarks/gc-benchmark/README.md

-# Sweep-Free Segregated GC for the Dlang
+# Sweep-Free Segregated GC for the D programming language (Dlang)

 This project contains a specification and implementation of a new garbage collector for the D programming language.